 Company Logo - Home Link

-This post will provide information about one of the most interesting buildings in London, the Gherkin, often referred to as the egg or bullet building.
+It’s one of the most interesting buildings in London, often referred to as the Faberge egg or bullet building.
+However, most Londoners call it the Gherkin, which means cucumber pickle.

 Let's get started!